-If the memory seat recalls to the wrong position, the driver's RKE transmitter number 1 or 2 may not match the memory button number positions they were saved to.
-Try the other RKE transmitter or try saving the positions to the other 1 or 2 memory button.
-See "Saving Seating Positions" previously in this section.
+If the saved memory seat position does not automatically recall or recalls to the wrong positions, the driver's RKE transmitter number (1 or 2) may not match the memory button number that positions were saved to.
+Try storing the position to the other memory button or try the other RKE transmitter.